 If you're still not completely sure how transcreation differs from translation, here are six ways to distinguish between the two:

 Some translators also happen to offer copywriting services in other languages, but in general, these are two different services, and the people who provide the services are not always part of the same professional associations and networking groups.

-2. Transcreation Starts with a Creative Brief.
+2. Transcreation starts with a creative brief

 Instead of simply providing text to the transcreation provider, you’ll need to provide them with clearer ideas of the creative concept and the desired action you are hoping to trigger with the copy.

 Translation is typically billed by the word, whereas transcreation is billed by the hour, or sometimes by the project.

-4. Transcreation Results in New Messaging.
+4. Transcreation results in new messaging

 A good translator will translate website or app content “in the spirit” of the source text without being too literal, but even so, the message can lose impact in the process of straight translation.

 Translation is perfectly fine for informative text, but when text is designed to trigger an action from the reader, as marketing text usually is, transcreation is simply a better fit.

-6. Transcreation Involves Advising on Look and Feel as Well.
+6. Transcreation involves advising on look and feel as well

 Often, providers of transcreation services will also advise customers on the look and feel of a creative asset or campaign, to ensure acceptance and resonance in the local market.